incoresemi/river_core/docs/source/overview.rst

 complete control over:

 - choice of toolchain to be used for compiling the tests: GCC, LLVM, Custom, etc
-- choice of testbench environment : SVUVM, Cocotb, etc.
+- choice of test-bench environment : SVUVM, Cocotb, etc.
 - choice of simulator : Questa, Cadence, Verilator, etc
 - choice of coverage metrics to enable: functional, structural, etc